Deep Neural Network Approximation Theory: Introduction

 Triggered by the availability of vast amounts of training data and drastic improvements in computing power, deep neural networks have become state-of-the-art technology for a wide range of practical machine learning tasks such as image classification \cite{Krizhevsky2012Imagenet}, handwritten digit recognition \cite{lecun:1995MNIST}, speech recognition \cite{Hint2012acoustic}, or game intelligence \cite{David2016Go}.
 For an in-depth overview, we refer to the survey paper \cite{LeCun2015DeepLearning} and the recent book \cite{Goodfellow-et-al-2016}.

 A neural network effectively implements a mapping approximating a function that is learned based on a given set of input-output value pairs, typically through the backpropagation algorithm \cite{Rumelhart1988Backpropagation}.
-Characterizing the fundamental limits of approximation through neural networks shows what is possible if no constraints on the learning algorithm and on the amount of training data are imposed \cite{Anthony1998}.
+Characterizing the fundamental limits of approximation through neural networks shows what is possible if no constraints are imposed on the learning algorithm and on the amount of training data~\cite{Anthony1998}.